iaoing/Silhouette/README.md

 - Some bugs may block other bugs, we make separate tests for each one.
 - Regardless of the number of test cases, Silhouette follows the same process to prepare virtual machines (VMs).
 As a result, over 90% of the time is spent setting up the VM for each bug reproduction.

-Please refer to `evaluation/bugs/readme.md` for the detailed instructions.
+In a terminal, execute the belwo command:
 ```shell
 cd ~/silhouette_ae/Silhouette/evaluation/bugs
 nohup bash ./reproduce_all.sh &
 ```

-When the test is done, please refer to `evaluation/bugs/bug{XX}/readme.md` to check the output.
+When the test is done, please refer to `evaluation/bugs/bugXX/readme.md` in the git repo to check Silhouette output and the bug report and the detail of each bug (e.g., [Bug1](https://github.com/iaoing/Silhouette/blob/main/evaluation/bugs/bug1/readme.md)).

-#### 3.2 Scalibility Evaluation
+#### 3.2 Scalability Evaluation

-The entire scalabitilt test (as paper descirbed) may take around one week.
+The entire scalability test (as paper described) may take around one week.
 Thus, we provided two small tests here.
 Each of it needs to run about 4-5 hours.
 You may run all of them, or just one depends on your convenience.
 Also, you can modify the commands to run other tests.

 **3.2.1 Test NOVA on ACE-seq3 workload with 20 VMs**